adammkeane/paperback-pp5/README.md

 ## 2 - Acknowledgements

-Daisy McGirr(mentor) - for her guidance and great advice throughout this project.
+Daisy McGirr(mentor) - for her guidance and great advice throughout this project.<br>
 [Olga's Project](https://github.com/OlgaJ1989/bookworm-paradise) - For readme inspiration and help with the contact app code.